nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part3.1.html.md

 sidebar_current: "recommended"
 ---

-## 3.1 Moving from Manual Changes to Semi-Automated
+# Part 3.1: How to Move from Manual Changes to Semi-Automation

 Building infrastructure manually (with CLI or GUI tools) results in infrastructure that is hard to audit, hard to reproduce, hard to scale, and hard to share knowledge about.